rlangc/Task-Management-API-Documentation/README.md

   }
 ]

 Status Codes:
-        200 OK: Tasks retrieved successfully.
+- ```200 OK```: Tasks retrieved successfully.

-Tutorials
+<h2>Tutorials</h2>

-How to Create a Task
+<h3>How to Create a Task</h3>

-    Get your access token by following the OAuth 2.0 flow.
+- Get your access token by following the OAuth 2.0 flow
-    Make a POST request to /tasks with the required data: title
+- Make a POST request to /tasks with the required data: title description (optional) due_date (optional)
-        description (optional)
-        due_date (optional)
-    The response will contain the task details, including the task_id.
+    The response will contain the task details, including the task_id

-How to Update a Task
+<h3>How to Update a Task</h3>

-    Get the task ID by querying an existing task using /tasks/{task_id}.
+- Get the task ID by querying an existing task using /tasks/{task_id}
-    Make a PUT request to /tasks/{task_id} with the new data you want to update.
+- Make a PUT request to /tasks/{task_id} with the new data you want to update
-    The task will be updated, and the response will reflect the new data.
+- The task will be updated, and the response will reflect the new data

 <h2>Conclusion</h2>